selectel/terraform-provider-selectel/website/docs/r/dbaas_postgresql_logical_replication_slot_v1.html.markdown

 # selectel\_dbaas\_postgresql\_logical\_replication\_slot\_v1

 Creates and manages a logical replication slot for Managed Databases using public API v1.
-Applicable to PostgreSQL and PostgreSQL TimescaleDB datastores.
+Applicable to PostgreSQL and PostgreSQL TimescaleDB clusters.
 For more information about replication slots in Managed Databases, see the official Selectel documentation for [PostgreSQL](https://docs.selectel.ru/en/cloud/managed-databases/postgresql/replication-slots/) and [PostgreSQL TimescaleDB](https://docs.selectel.ru/en/cloud/managed-databases/timescaledb/replication-slots/).

 ## Example usage